 Eastern Ontario is much less flat than I thought.

 I’m originally from Eastern Ontario and I often feel that I know the area as the back of my pocket.
 For me Eastern Ontario rhymes with fields, farms, woodlands and marshes.
 And that’s pretty much the landscape I got on the trail to Perth.

 After Perth, the trail became more rugged.
 There were some ascents, at first rather negligible, then a little steeper.
 The Rideau Trail goes over the Big Rideau Lake Plateau, through the Foley Mountain Conservation Area, and on the rocky ridges of Frontenac Provincial Park.

-The highest point of the Rideau Trail is located at 203 meters above sea level.
+The highest point of the Rideau Trail is located at 203 metres above sea level.
 It’s not much when you think about it, but the Rideau Trail was a good workout in a few places.
 In fact, a little more than I expected.